zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG708E

-  The request to the URL '%s' has failed after retrying on all known service instances.
+  The request to the URL '%s' failed after retrying on all known service instances.
 Caused by: %s

   **Reason:**

-  Request to server instance could not be executed on any known service instance.
+  Request to the server instance could not be executed on any known service instance.

   **Action:**

-  Verify status of the requested instance.
+  Verify the status of the requested instance.

 ### ZWEAG709E